Home » Qualifications Explained

 During the year you will gain a thorough understanding of the core skills and knowledge which will underpin your future university-level studies and learn the study skills which will help you to achieve your goals.

-Prior qualifications, industry experience or evidence of previous learning are needed to enrol on a Foundation Entry degree study programme, including Mathematics and English qualifications.
+Prior qualifications, industry experience or evidence of previous learning are needed to enrol on a Foundation Entry degree study programme, including Maths and English qualifications.
 There may, however, be the opportunity to study for these vital qualifications alongside these Foundation Entry studies.

 A Foundation Degree gives you an in-depth understanding of your chosen subject.
-It will normally last two years full time and longer through part time study
+It will normally last two years full time and longer through part time study.

 A Top-Up degree can be taken following a Foundation Degree to raise the qualification to a full degree level (BA Hons, BSc Hons, BEng).
 The Top-Up degree does not have to be in the same subject as the Foundation Degree but must have close relevance to the previous qualification.